ciphergoth/fmachine/README.md

 * Until I can test this for you, you're committing to an iterative process: try the current [`gen-svg`](plans/gen-svg.py) to build laser cutting plans, find out what's wrong with the resulting cut, fix it and try again.
-* If you get it working, please submit a pull request with a working plan!
+* If you get it working, please submit a pull request with a working plan.

 ## Introduction